SAP-archive/BUILD/README.md

 For a more detailed description of BUILD, see the [BUILD Overview](https://github.com/SAP/BUILD/wiki/BUILD-Overview).

+# User Documentation
+Check out the [Build Support](http://sap.github.io/BUILD_User_Assistance) for detailed help topics and video tutorial about using Build!

 # Make a Contribution
 We encourage contributions of any sort, including bug reports, feature requests, and new features.
 For more information, see our [Contribution Guidelines](https://github.com/SAP/BUILD/wiki/Contribution-Guidelines).